 1/4 cup orange juice

 Stir together flour, baking powder and salt in a large mixing bowl.
-In a separate bowl, whisk together oil, orange juice, sugar and vanilla.
-Mix wet ingredients into the dry ones, then add eggs, one at a time.
-Scrape down the bowl to ensure all ingredients are incorporated.
+In a separate bowl, whisk together oil, orange juice, sugar, vanilla and eggs.
+Mix wet ingredients into dry ones; scrape down the bowl to ensure all ingredients are incorporated.